KanishR1/MOD_10_Sync_Counter_Mixed_sig_SoC/README.md

 ## Steps to run generate NgVeri Model
 1. Open eSim
-2. Run NgVeri-Makerchip
+2. Run NgVeri-Makerchip to create a digital block
 3. Add top level verilog file in Makerchip Tab
-4. Click on NgVeri tab
+4. Click on NgVeri tab and add dependency files
-5. Add dependency files
-6. Click on Run Verilog to NgSpice Converter
+5. Click on Run Verilog to NgSpice Converter
-7. Debug if any errors
+6. Debug if any errors
-8. Model created successfully
+7. Model created successfully

 ## Steps to run this project
 1. Open a new terminal